gojimmypi/gojimmypi.github.io/_posts/2020-02-05-jekyll_demo.md

 ---
 layout: post
 title: "gojimmypi, blogger, Jekyll demo"
 description: "This is my first post.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier"
+It actually is a lot"
 date: 2020-02-05
 ---